ngaretou/usfm_bible/README.md

 - Book Collection ID must follow C01, C02 pattern in your SAB project.
 - Footnote text is without formatting, just plain text stripped of USFM.
 The Tooltip widget only allows one style.  https://ubsicap.github.io/usfm/notes_basic/fnotes.html#fq etc.

 ## To do:
 ### Minimal
 - Add in Ajami Wolof
+- Get initial lang from appDef
+- Clean up HTML variables in about screen a bit
 - NavPane buttons:
   - Contact Us (?)

-- Scroll bars are wierd on hover now

 ### Maximal
-- Remember window size and position on close...
+- Higher priority
-- Remember column references visible on close...
+  - Remember column references visible on close
-- Change window title on desktop https://stackoverflow.com/questions/64800455/how-to-change-app-icon-and-app-name-for-flutter-desktop-application
+- Other
   - Figure out permissions - right now you have to manually change permissions to 744 for appdef and all sfm book files after output :(
   - reader mode/no verses
   - read in styles from appdef
   - audio
   - Pass in ref via URL to go straight there?
+- Desktop only items
+  - Remember window size and position on close (this only applies to desktop so low priority)...
+  - Change window title on desktop https://stackoverflow.com/questions/64800455/how-to-change-app-icon-and-app-name-for-flutter-desktop-application